Why Building a Home Addition is a Most Affordable Way to Build a House and a most Cost-Effective Solution for Obtaining more Finished Living Space

 Buying a Larger Home for Obtaining more Finished Living Space

 Selling an existing home and buying a larger one is fraught with unexpected costs and surprises.
+It is not the most affordable way to build a house to fit your growing family.
 Scaling up to a larger home is notoriously expensive, has real estate market risks, and takes a lot of effort, planning, coordination, and some luck.

 It also often means tearing the kids out of their school system and relocating them to another school district.
 Saying goodbye to old neighborhood friends.
 Having to compromise on things like;